dennessu/oculus-app-store/docs/markdown/Deployment Guide.md

   ```
   When prompted, input the password cipher key

-  1. Setup streaming replication on primary servers.
-For PPE, the servers are:
+  1. Initial backup and londiste setup on primary using silkcloud account.
+For PPE, the master servers are:
     * `10.24.16.50`

   Run the following commands:
   ```
   cd /var/silkcloud/pgha
+  ./londiste/londiste_root.sh
   ./util/base_backup.sh
   ```